top of page

 Welcome!
 So glad you're here.

-Dr. Jessica Stern (she/her) is a developmental psychologist whose work examines parenting, social neuroscience, relationships, and child social-emotional development.
-She earned her Ph.D. at the University of Maryland, with a focus on attachment.
-She is currently completing a fellowship at the University of Virginia and will be starting as an Assistant Professor of Psychological Science at Pomona College in 2024.
+Dr. Jessica Stern (she/her) is a developmental psychologist whose work examines close relationships, parenting, and child social-emotional development.
+Jessie earned her Ph.D. at the University of Maryland, with a focus on attachment across the life span.
+She is currently a research fellow in the Dept. of Psychology at the University of Virginia, and an incoming Assistant Professor of Psychological Science at Pomona College in Fall 2024.

-In a time of multiple intersecting crises — including the pandemic, systemic racism, and child mental health — we need sound developmental science to to inform the future of education, practice, and policymaking.
+In a time of multiple crises — including systemic racism, climate change, and youth mental health — we need sound psychological science to to inform the future of education, practice, and policy.
 Please reach out if you are interested in working together to meet these challenges.

 Contact